 {{document.days_until_due}}

-{{document.discount}}
+βΒ {{document.discount}}

-Customer variables
+5. Customer variables

 {{customer.name}}

-Company variables
+6. Company variables

-These variables display information about your company.
+This is how you can display information about your company.

 {{company.name}}

-Employee variables
+7. Employee variables

-These variables display information about the Booqable user who's sending the email.
+This is how you can display information about the Booqable user who's sending the email.

 {{employee.name}}

-Custom field variables
+8. Custom field variables

 You can use variables in your email templates to quickly populate your emails with the custom fields you may have created for your online checkout, your products, your manual orders, and your customers.

-Variables for custom fields have the following structure:
+Variables for custom fields have the following structure.

 {{context.custom_fields.field_id}}